hblackburn/R4Econ/Packages.md

 # Procuring Data

 ## APIs for common data sources:
-* [Guide to Client-Side APIs](https://raw.githack.com/uo-ec607/lectures/master/07-web-apis/07-web-apis.html) by Grant McDermott.
-Guide for using APIs that don't have their own R packages
 * [wbstats](https://cran.r-project.org/web/packages/wbstats/wbstats.pdf) and [data360r](https://tcdata360.worldbank.org/tools/data360r) - World Bank.
 Also see [ITNr](https://github.com/MatthewSmith430/ITNr) for getting and cleaning World Bank WITS data for trade analysis
 * [tidycensus](https://cran.r-project.org/web/packages/tidycensus/tidycensus.pdf) - US Census and ACS, plus US map shape files
 * [tidyquant](https://cran.r-project.org/web/packages/tidyquant/index.html), [quantmod](https://cran.r-project.org/web/packages/quantmod/index.html), and [fredr](https://cran.r-project.org/web/packages/fredr/vignettes/fredr.html) - Finance data and everything on FRED.
 Tidyquant and quantmod have access to more sources, but fredr is easier to use.
 See [this StackExchange question](https://stackoverflow.com/questions/12590180/inflation-adjusted-prices-package) for code that will let you use these to very easily CPI-adjust any data you have